-It is not expected that Mr. Stoddard will continue to serve as a director or officer of Macatawa or Grand Bank after the Merger.
+It is expected that Mr. Stoddard will retire and will not serve as a director or officer of Macatawa or Grand Bank after the Merger.
 Grand Bank and Mr. Stoddard have entered into a noncompetition agreement that will become effective if the Merger takes place.
-Under this agreement, Mr. Stoddard will resign as an employee and director of Grand and Grand Bank as of the Effective Time of the Merger, and he will receive payments in twenty-four monthly installments of an amount equal to the average of his annual salaries for 2002, 2001 and 2000 plus the average of his annual bonuses for 2001 and 2000 divided by 12.
+Under this agreement, Mr. Stoddard will receive 24 monthly payments of \$16,050 each, in consideration for his agreement not to compete.
 He will also receive certain medical and similar benefits for up to 24 months.
-However, these payments and benefits will be terminated if he competes with Grand or Macatawa in Kent or Ottawa counties.
-These payments are similar to amounts he would have been entitled to under his pre-existing employment agreement with Grand Bank, which will be superceded by the separation agreement as of the Effective Time of the Merger.
+However, these payments and benefits will be terminated if he competes with Grand or Macatawa in Kent or Ottawa counties, or solicits their customers or employees for another financial institution.